A noise-robust Monte Carlo method for electric field calculations in EMC3: Numerical Experiments

 The underlined term is again problematic, as it introduces a coupling with the derivative of the y-component.
 The equation for $ E_{y} $ is simpler, since the diffusion coefficient depends only on the x-direction.
 We have

 with $ S_{E_{y}} $ equal to

-Dirichlet boundary conditions are imposed for $ \ep, E_{x} $ and $E_{y}$ with boundary values calculated from the exact solution.
-The initial condition is likewise taken from the exact solution evaluated in $ t = t_{0} $.
-All three equations~\eqref{eq:experiment1:potential},\eqref{eq:experiment1:ex} and \eqref{eq:experiment1:ey} are simulated with identical parameter values, namely
+Dirichlet boundary conditions are imposed for $ \ep, E_{x} $, and $E_{y}$ with boundary values calculated from the exact solution.
+The initial condition is likewise taken from the exact solution evaluated at $ t = t_{0} $.
+All three equations~\eqref{eq:experiment1:potential}, \eqref{eq:experiment1:ex}, and \eqref{eq:experiment1:ey} are simulated with identical parameter values, namely

 where $ N $ denotes the number of particles per simulation, $ t_{0} $ the simulation start time, $ T^* $ the end time and $ \Delta t $ the time step.
 The domain is $ \left[ 0,1 \right] \times \left[ 0,1 \right] $ discretized with $ M_{x} = M_{y} = 15$ grid points.
 In the source term \eqref{eq:experiment1:source_x}, we utilize the Monte Carlo approximation of $ \varphi $.
 The MC approximation of $ \ep $ is computed jointly with $ E_{x} $ and $ E_{y} $, such that three equations are solved in parallel.
 The source terms are incorporated using an operator-splitting method~\cite{operator_splitting}.
-A detailed description on the treatment of source terms can be found in~\cite{william_mastersthesis}.
+A detailed description of the treatment of source terms can be found in~\cite{william_mastersthesis}.

 Regarding the underlined term in Equation~\eqref{eq:experiment1:source_x}, two approaches are considered.
 Since the manufactured solution is known, $ \p{y}E_{y} $ can be evaluated exactly.
-When an exact solution is missing, this term is set to 0 under the assumption that it has a minor contribution to the dynamics.
+When an exact solution is missing, this term is set to zero under the assumption that it has a minor contribution to the dynamics.

-Figure \ref{fig:experiment1} presents the electrical field $ \e $ and the norm $ \|\e \|_{2}$, approximated using both the MCGA method and a first-order FD method.
-For the MCGA method, we additionaly show the results obtained when $ \p{y}E_{y}$ is either set to zero or given by the exact source term.
+Figure \ref{fig:experiment1} presents the electric field $ \e $ and the norm $ \|\e \|_{2}$, approximated using both the MCGA method and a first-order FD method.
+For the MCGA method, we additionally show the results obtained when $ \p{y}E_{y}$ is either set to zero or given by the exact source term.
 The Monte Carlo approximation exhibits significantly less noise compared to the finite difference approximation.
-Additonally, neglecting the term $ \p{y}E_{y} $ does not introduce a significant bias in the approximation, likely because in this test case the term contributes negligibly to the overall dynamics.
+Additionally, neglecting the term $ \p{y}E_{y} $ does not introduce a significant bias in the approximation, likely because in this test case the term contributes negligibly to the overall dynamics.